bitcraze/bitcraze-website/src/products/flow-deck.md

 {% product_highlight
 fa fa-arrows;
 Optical navigation;
-Enabled positioning in the air with optical motion detection.
+Enable positioning in the air with optical motion detection.
 %}

 The Flow deck gives the Crazyflie 2.0 the ability to understand when it's moving in any direction.